akashghosh256/Find_My_Bus/README.md

 ## Usage

-1. Visit the hosted application in your web browser at [URL](https://findmybus.onrender.com/) where `URL` is the link to your hosted website.
+1. Visit the hosted application in your web browser at [URL](https://findmybus.onrender.com/)

 2. Use the search functionality to find buses by route or destination.